Priya70/Reproducible_Data/PA1_template.md

 a=1:288
 combine=as.data.frame(cbind(a,as.vector(weekday_avg_daily_pattern),as.vector(weekend_avg_daily_pattern)))
 names(combine)=c("id","weekday","weekend")
 xyplot(weekday + weekend ~ id, data = combine, layout = c(1,2), type = "l",xlab="interval count",ylab="average num of daily steps", outer = TRUE)
 ```

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6-1.png)
+#### There are slight differnces in the activity pattern between weekday and weekends.
+The morning peak activity time has higher number of steps on weekends that weekdays.
+The overall activity during the day (apart from the mornign hrs) is more during weekdays than weekends.